josueveliz-assure/account_service_god/README.md

 }
 ```
 email is unique
-password will be hash
+password will be hashed
 roleId references role table, and have to existis rol with id:1 (1), id:2 (trainee), id:3 (trainer)

-## Set env
+## Set .env
-Your env need the following parameters:
+Your .env needs the following variables:

 ```
 JWT_KEY=<key>